Simon and Lucy Fraser and the first “Torbrek”

 In 1892, the title to the original Torbreck was transferred to the Commercial Banking Corporation as part of the liquidation of assets and the property was sold.
 Unfortunately, the relevant title deed is badly damaged and illegible.
 The house was rented out to various people over the following years.
 Amongst these was the Penfold family.
 Henry Penfold, a produce merchant, had also gone through financial difficulty with two liquidations by agreement of his creditors.
 However, he had the money to give his fifth daughter Lillian a small family-only wedding reception at Torbreck when in 1900 she married barrister Arthur Lilley, a son of Sir Stephen Lilley, judge and onetime Premier of Queensland.

 In 1901, the house along with almost 7,000 square metres of accompanying land, was sold to Arthur Praeger, a clerk at the titles office.
 Over the years, the Praegers sold off sections of their property.
-On Dornoch Terrace, the Maxwell family purchased a section on the western side and constructed their house “Aloombah” next to Torbreck in around 1913.
+On Dornoch Terrace for example, the Maxwell family purchased a section on the western side and constructed their house “Aloombah” next to Torbreck in around 1913.

 Arthur Praeger died in 1929 but Alice continued to live in Torbreck and rented out guest rooms in the house.
 After her death in 1950, ownership passed to her two daughters Beatrice and Blanche.